superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

 The Infineon Demo BGT60UTR11AIP radar sensor is the solution that will fulfill all of the previously mentioned constraints and specifications.
 It is a 60GHz Frequency Modulated Continuous Wave (FMCW) radar; however, it also posseses the capability to operate in a Continuous Wave (CW) mode.

 The board is roughly 3 inches by 1 inch and ways less than a gram.
+The board itself is an Infineon Radar Baseboard MCU7 Plus with a BGT60UTR11AIP radar sensor shiled strapped to it.
+It can be operated via pins on the board or through a micro-usb connection.
+Infineon provides an extensive SDK for using this technology as well as a ready-to-go GUI.

+This solution has the range, sensitivity, and programmable capabilities as well as weight limitations ideal for fulfilling the role of this submodel.